Philipp Mainländer: Early life and career

-Born in Offenbach am Main, on October 5, 1841 "as a child of marital rape", Philipp Mainländer grew up the youngest of six siblings.
-One of his brothers was mentally ill, according to Cesare Lombroso in The Man of Genius, as had been one of his grandfathers who had died at the age of 33.
+Born in Offenbach am Main, on 5 October 1841 "as a child of marital rape", Philipp Mainländer grew up the youngest of six siblings.
+One of his brothers was mentally ill, according to Cesare Lombroso in The Man of Genius; as was his grandfather, who died of suicide at the age of 33.

 Mainländer attended the Realschule in Offenbach from 1848 to 1856.
 In 1856, at his father's instruction, he entered the commercial school of Dresden to become a merchant.
-Two years later, he was employed in a trading house in Naples, Italy, where he learned Italian and acquainted himself with the works of Dante, Petrarca, Boccaccio, and – most notably – Leopardi.
-Mainländer would later describe his five Neapolitan years as the happiest ones of his life.
+The following year, his older brother, Daniel Batz, committed suicide, cementing the family history of succumbing to mental illness.
+In 1858, Philipp was employed in a trading house in Naples, Italy, where he learned Italian and acquainted himself with the works of Dante, Petrarca, Boccaccio, and – most notably – Leopardi.
+Mainländer would later describe his five Neapolitan years as the happiest years of his life.

 During this critical period of his life, Mainländer discovered Arthur Schopenhauer's central work The World as Will and Representation.
 Nineteen years old at the time, he would later describe the event as a penetrating revelation, referring to February 1860 as the "most important of [his] life".
 Indeed, Schopenhauer would remain the most important influence on Mainländer's later philosophical work.

 In 1863, Mainländer returned to Germany to work in his father's business.
 In the same year, he also penned the three-part poem Die letzten Hohenstaufen ("The Last Hohenstaufens").
 Two years later, on 5 October, Mainländer's 24th birthday, his mother died.
 Deeply affected by this experience of loss, Mainländer began an ongoing turn away from poetry and towards philosophy.
 During the following years, he studied Schopenhauer, Kant – ("not poisoned through Fichte, Schelling and Hegel, but rather critically strengthened through Schopenhauer"), Eschenbach's Parzival, and the classics of philosophy from Heraclitus to Condillac.

 In March 1869, Mainländer worked in the banking house J. Mart.
 Magnus in Berlin with the declared goal of amassing a small fortune within a few years and then leading a decent life from the interest earnings.
 However, the stock market crash at the Wiener Börse on 8 May 1873 (Wiener Krach), totally ruined Mainländer and caused a sudden end to these plans.
 In 1873, Mainländer resigned from his post at the bank without really knowing what he would do afterwards.